 The CRTC has recently revised its mandatory prevention training requirements.
 All employees are currently required to receive online training on sexual harassment prevention and response upon hire.
 Current employees will be invited to receive ongoing training on this topic in alignment with state and federal law, and current recommendations from the Washington State Human Rights Commission.

 Student-employees who have any supervisory or evaluative authority (e.g., RAs, graduate assistants) are required to receive training pertaining to their rights and responsibilities under Western policy 1600.04, Preventing and Responding to Sexual Harassment under Title IX.
-This training requirement can be met by attending a department-specific synchronous training session, or by completing the online and asynchronous Student Employee: Rights and Responsibilities, Sexual Harassment Prevention training which is published in Western's Training Portal.
+This training requirement can be met by completing the online and asynchronous Student Employee: Rights and Responsibilities, Sexual Harassment Prevention training which is published in Western's Training Portal.

 All other student-employees may complete the online Student Employee: Rights and Responsibilities, Sexual harassment Prevention training at the discretion of their supervisors.